 Before you start getting your feet wet, you might want to check out TD Ameritrade’s thinkorswim platform.
 With thinkorswim’s paperMoney feature, you can get “elite-level” trading tools and resources, including insights and information about even really complicated strategies such as options, futures, equities and forex trades.

 When you sign up for a paperMoney virtual account, you’ll get both a virtual margin account and a virtual IRA, each funded with $100,000.
 This lets you test out your trades not only in a taxable account, but also in a tax-deferred account.

 TradeStation may be a bit on the pricey side, but it's a decent trading platform for active traders.
 It has a great selection of investments, including stocks, bonds, ETFs, funds, foreign securities, options and other instruments.

 - Low Fees

 - No Rollover IRAs

 - Weak Mobile App

-TradeStation offers their Simulator that allows you to test risk-free before you trade.
-Gain real-time, no-cost trading experience – and see the power of fully automated trading firsthand.
-Ultimately you can test new markets and new strategies – without risking a cent.
+With this simulator, you can gain real-time, no-cost trading experience — and see the power of fully automated trading firsthand.
+Ultimately, you can test new markets and new strategies — without risking a cent.

 With Kapitall, test out stock market theories safely while improving your strategy.
 Its pricing may be high and it might be slightly limited when it comes to investment options, but Kapitall is one of the more fun platforms out there.